flame/blis/docs/FAQ.md

 ### Can I build BLIS on Windows / Mac OS X?

-BLIS was designed for use in a GNU/Linux environment, however, it should work on other UNIX-like systems as well, such as OS X. System software requirements for UNIX-like systems are discussed in the BLIS [Build System](BuildSystem.md) guide.
+BLIS was designed for use in a GNU/Linux environment.
+However, we've gone to greath lengths to keep BLIS compatible with other UNIX-like systems as well, such as BSD and OS X. System software requirements for UNIX-like systems are discussed in the BLIS [Build System](BuildSystem.md) guide.

 Support for building in Windows is not directly supported.
 However, Windows 10 now provides a Linux-like environment.
 We suspect this is the best route for those trying to build BLIS in Windows.

-If you have success and would like to share your experiences, please join the [blis-devel](http://groups.google.com/group/blis-devel) mailing list and send us a message!
+If all you need is a Windows DLL of BLIS, you may be in luck!
+BLIS uses [AppVeyor](https://ci.appveyor.com/) to automatically produces dynamically-linked libraries, which are preserved on the site as "artifacts".
+To try it out, just visit the [BLIS AppVeyor page](https://ci.appveyor.com/project/shpc/blis/), click on the `LIB_TYPE=shared` link for the most recent build, and then click on "Artifacts".
+And if you'd like to share your experiences, please join the [blis-devel](http://groups.google.com/group/blis-devel) mailing list and send us a message!

 ### Can I build BLIS as a shared library?